AlderCoder/AnomalyDetect-Images/README.md

 # Master Thesis: Unsupervised Anomaly Detection in images

 ## Introduction
-This repository contains the implementation of the Master Thesis: Unsupervised Anomaly Detection in images.
-In the baggage_scans folder are all code files for threat detection in X-ray scans.
-There are two files for training and testing with patches and a file for training a self-supervised SimCLR model which can serve as a backbone for the combined loss.
-In the webcam folder stored are all code files for the experiment on webcam images.
-The autoencoder and PCA files are for training the two reconstruction methods and the timeline and density files are for evaulating the two reconstruction methods.
+This repository contains the implementation of the Master Thesis: Unsupervised Anomaly Detection in Images.
+In the baggage_scans folder, you’ll find all the code files related to threat detection in X-ray scans.
+There are two files for training and testing with patches, as well as a file for training a self-supervised SimCLR model, which can serve as a backbone for the combined loss.
+In the webcam folder, you’ll find all the code files for experiments on webcam images.
+The autoencoder and PCA files are for training the two reconstruction methods, while the timeline and density files are for evaluating these reconstruction methods.

 ## Configurations